cms-sw/cmssw/DataFormats/Portable/README.md

 ### General Behavior
   - **Removed columns**: Columns that exist in the file but are no longer present in the current layout are skipped during reading.
 Their data is not loaded into memory.
-  - **Added columns**: Columns that are present in the current layout but missing from the file are default-initialized.
+  - **Added columns**: Columns that are present in the current layout but missing from the file are default-initialized to **zero**.
-    Currently, this means they are initialized to **zero**.
 ### Fundamental datatype changes
-When the datatype of a column changes between versions, `ROOT` performs an element-wise conversion during reading.
-Example:
+When the datatype of a column changes between versions, `ROOT` performs an element-wise conversion during reading, for example:
 ```
 double → float
 ```